 With a conviction on an individual’s record, this would result in three points being added to the individual’s driver’s license record, anything over 15 miles an hour above the limit is four points, any speeding case involving an accident would result in six points being added to an individual’s driver’s license record.

 Offenses That Are Not Speeding

 Other offenses like driving with an open alcohol container could result in three points added to someone’s license, child safety restraint violations would lead to a three-point violation; littering, if somebody is convicted or adjudicated guilty of littering is a three-point violation.

 However, leaving the scene of an accident with property damage otherwise known as hit and run is six points; reckless driving convictions come with four points, any moving violation that results in an accident where an individual is convicted is a four-point violation, and passing a stopped school bus is a four-point violation.

 The traffic demerit point system in Ft.
 Lauderdale can do more than impact someone’s insurance rates.
 If an individual accumulates a certain amount of points over a certain period of time, it will cause the suspension of an individual’s driver’s license.

 Consequences for Points

 If an individual receives 12 points within 12 months, the Florida Department of Motor Vehicles will suspend an individual’s driver’s license for 30 days.
 If an individual accumulates 18 points over an 18 month period, the Florida Department of Motor Vehicle will issue a three-month suspension of an individual’s driver’s license, and then if an individual accumulates 24 points within 36 months over a three-month period, the suspension will be for one year.

 While the Ft.
 Lauderdale traffic demerit point system can be harsh, a skilled traffic attorney could help by advocating for individuals and also helping them contest traffic infractions.
-If an individual has received a ticket for an infraction they should speak with a local traffic lawyer that can help.
+If an individual has received a ticket for an infraction they should speak with a lawyer that can help.